 |The just created reminder rule will appear on the list with crucial details visible on the front page for a quick and easy preview. |

 You may enable/disable the reminder, edit and delete it using the actions buttons.

-When your configuration ready, do not forget to press 'Submit' button to save your changes.
+When your configuration is ready, do not forget to press the 'Submit' button to save your changes.

 |The 'Logs' section contains information an all actions taken by the module.|

 |You may always delete the logs if their number is extensive.|

 Use the action button for mass removal of all existing log entries.

 |Once an unlogged client visits your marketplace, they will be asked to leave some of their personal data.
 The extent of what exactly must be provided depends on the module configuration.|